top of page

 Individuals

-My approach to counseling individuals is largely informed by Cognitive Behavioral Therapy (CBT).
+• Cognitive Behavioral Therapy (CBT).
 Through CBT, I look to help clients make improvements to their mental health through challenging and changing unhealthy and maladaptive thinking and behavioral patterns.
 This is supported by helping clients develop and make use of emotional regulation strategies that allow for authentic experiencing of emotions over the use of suppression or avoidance tendencies.
-I also enjoy making use of other modalities including Attachment Theory and Mindfulness-Based therapies.
-Attachment-informed work helps clients understand how learned beliefs and behaviors from their early formative years can influence their adult relational selves and how they may form more secure relationships in the present.
-Mindfulness encourages clients to be fully present in their daily lives without being excessively focused on past or future events or overly reactive to what goes on around them.

 Couples

-My primary approach to marriage/couples counseling is informed by the work of Drs.
-John and Julie Gottman of the Gottman Institute in Seattle, WA.
+• Gottman Method is based on the work of Drs.
+John and Julie Gottman, founders of the Gottman Institute.
 Through decades of research and study, John and Julie created a foundational theory for creating and maintaining healthy relationships.
-Their theory focuses on building relationships through creating a culture of fondness and admiration, turning towards each other's bids for connection rather than away, managing conflict through active listening, shared influence, and perspective taking, and creating shared meaning in the relationship.
-My goal is to support clients in making improvements and repairs in their relationships while also navigating the "Four Horsemen" of Criticism, Contempt, Defensiveness, and Stonewalling that further fuel conflict.
+Their theory focuses improving relationships through creating a culture of fondness and admiration, turning towards each other's bids for connection rather than away, managing conflict through active listening, shared influence, and perspective taking, and creating shared meaning in the relationship.

 Contact Me